Arnix39/alfred/remote/README.md

-## Remote
 This directory contains the code associated to the remote that can be used to control Alfred.
-It is based on the STM32F3 Discovery board.
+This remote is based on the STM32F3 Discovery board and a HC-05 bluetooth module and is programmed in Rust.